billk-FM/HEC-Commander/Blog/README.md

 # Welcome to the HEC-Commander Blog!

-Here are our latest blog posts with brief summaries:
+Here are the latest blog posts with brief summaries:

-## Blog Posts

 <h1 align="center" style="font-weight:bold; font-size: 36px;"> 10x Engineering in Water Resources with AI</h1>